 - Children under age one were much more likely to have critical disease or severe disease, and children under five make up more of the severe and critical cases.

-In the United States, the most recent CDC data show that the hospitalization rate for children with COVID-19 is 2.4 children per 100,000 for children 4 and under, and 1.0 children per 100,000 for children 5-18.
+In the United States, the most recent CDC data show that the cumulative hospitalization rate for children with COVID-19 is 4.9 children per 100,000 for children 4 and under, and 2.4 children per 100,000 for children 5-18 as of 6/5/2020.
 Children continue to make up only a small portion of cases.
-As of May 8, 2020, there have been 9 deaths in children 14 and younger, as well as 42 deaths in teens and young adults ages 15-24.
+According to CDC reports, as of June 10, 2020, there have been 21 deaths in children 14 and younger, as well as 116 deaths in teens and young adults ages 15-24.

 For the period up to April 2, 2020 data analysis available from the CDC showed 2572 confirmed cases of COVID-19 in children.
 Of 745 cases that listed hospitalization status, 147 were hospitalized, and 15 required ICU care.
 A large percentage of hospitalizations were for children under the age of one year.

-In the US, there have also been about 100 reported cases of Pediatric Multi-System Inflammatory Syndrome, a Kawasaki-like inflammatory condition that may be related to COVID-19.
+In the US, there have also been a few hundred reported cases of Pediatric Multi-System Inflammatory Syndrome, a Kawasaki-like inflammatory condition that may be related to COVID-19.
 Typically appearing a few weeks after initial symptoms, children experience prolonged fever, gastrointestinal symptoms, difficulty breathing, lethargy, red eyes, and unusual red rashes.
-The condition remains rare, and while most children were successfully treated, at least three deaths have occurred.
+The condition remains rare, and while most children were successfully treated, several deaths have occurred.
+More information about this condition can be found in this study from the UK as well as this one of children in NY.

 It is important to recognize that children in most studies and CDC data were included because they either had symptoms and presented for medical care or they had other reasons for being tested, such as known exposures.
 It is likely that other children also had asymptomatic or mild cases but did not require care.
 Thus, the percentage of asymptomatic and mildly affected children is likely even higher than that cited in studies and CDC data.